 How is ICSI performed?

 A mature sperm and egg are recovered from you and your partner through the same procedure followed for IVF.
 The sperm tail is crushed to prevent motility.
 It is picked up by a micropipette and injected directly into the egg.
-This is then allowed to fertilise and the fertilised embryo is inserted into your partner’s womb for implantation.
+This is then allowed to fertilise and the fertilised embryo is inserted into your partners womb for implantation.

-Describe the stages of recovery and care plan after sperm retrieval for IVF-ICSI?
+The stages of recovery and care plan after sperm retrieval for IVF-ICSI?

 All ART procedures require the recovery of sperm.
 If sperm are retrieved through surgery, you will be able leave the hospital in a short while.
 You may experience pain or mild discomfort for a few days, for which you will be prescribed pain medication.
 You are advised to wear a scrotal support (jock strap) for about 48 hours to protect your scrotum and testes and reduce discomfort.
 Stitches are usually dissolvable and do not require removing.
 You will be able to resume your normal activities in about 4 to 5 days after surgery.

 Male infertility cannot be prevented, but there are certain strategies that can help maintain the quality and quantity of sperm:

 - Avoid smoking, drugs and excessive alcohol intake.